thibaudgrosjean/OpenFoodFacts/README.md

 ## Data

-Data for this project is available at the following adress: [openfoodfacts.org](https://fr.openfoodfacts.org/data)
+Data for this project is available at the following address: [openfoodfacts.org](https://fr.openfoodfacts.org/data)